astropy/astropy/docs/fits/users_guide/users_tutorial.rst

 This example returns the 28th (like Python lists, it is 0-indexed) keyword's value, an integer, 96.

-Similarly, it is easy to update a keyword's value in PyFITS, either through keyword name or index:
+Similarly, it is easy to update a keyword's value in Astropy, either through keyword name or index:

     >>> prihdr = hdulist[0].header